nscuro/fdnssearch/README.md

 ### Performance

 *fdnssearch* utilizes the `klauspost/pgzip` library for [performant gzip decompression](https://github.com/klauspost/pgzip#decompression-1).
-Decompressed dataset entries are immediately submitted to a pool of [goroutines](https://golangbot.com/goroutines/) ("*search workers*") that take care of parsing and filtering.
+Each decompressed dataset entry immediately spawns a [goroutine](https://golangbot.com/goroutines/) ("*search worker*") that takes care of filtering and parsing.
+This means that the faster your source medium (internet connection, HDD or SSD), the more goroutines will run concurrently.
-The size of this pool can be manipulated using the `-c` / `--concurrency` flag.
-The faster the source medium (internet connection, HDD, SSD), the bigger the pool should be for optimal performance.
+I/O really is the only limiting factor here, no matter where you load your datasets from.

 ### Deduplication